Item 21: Understand what semantic versioning promises

 Given a version number MAJOR.MINOR.PATCH, increment the:

-• MAJOR version when you make incompatible API changes,
+• MAJOR version when you make incompatible API changes

-• MINOR version when you add functionality in a backwards compatible manner, and
+• MINOR version when you add functionality in a backward compatible manner

-• PATCH version when you make backwards compatible bug fixes.
+• PATCH version when you make backward compatible bug fixes

-An important detail lurks in the details:
+An important point lurks in the details:

 1. Once a versioned package has been released, the contents of that version MUST NOT be modified.
 Any modifications MUST be released as a new version.

-Putting this in different words:
+Putting this into different words:

-• Changing anything requires a new PATCH version.
+• Changing anything requires a new patch version.

-• Adding things to the API in a way that means existing users of the crate still compile and work requires a MINOR version upgrade.
+• Adding things to the API in a way that means existing users of the crate still compile and work requires a minor version upgrade.

-• Removing or changing things in the API requires a MAJOR version upgrade.
+• Removing or changing things in the API requires a major version upgrade.

 There is one more important codicil to the semver rules: